Writing test examples

 .

-Transaction ID:3 Success Test
+Transaction ID:3 success test

-This test checks if the transaction[ID:3] executed successfully.
+This test checks if transaction[ID:3] executes successfully.

-it('should exist a transaction[ID:3] which launch second fireworks successfully', async () => {
+it("should exist a transaction[ID:3] which launches second fireworks successfully", async () => {

-const launcher = await blockchain.treasury('launcher');
+const launcher = await blockchain.treasury("launcher");

 expect(launchResult.transactions).toHaveTransaction({